 Used during the preparation phase of the annual plan.
 Mainly for solidifying mental and technical skills and preparing the body for the more specific training to come.
 Step loading should be used for most athletes although flat loading can be used for more advanced athletes.
 Can have 2-3 high intensity sessions.

-Done during the peparation phase to push the body to a higher homeostasis or balance state.
+Done during the preparation phase to push the body to a higher homeostasis or balance state.
 3-4 high intensity sessions might be in this microcycle which must be followed by a regeneration microcycle.
 Should not be done before competitions.
 Total training demands should be considered such as physical and psychological demands.

 A recovery week of training in preparation for another purposeful week of training or competition.
 Done after a shock microcycle or an important week of competition when athletes can relax and enjoy some fun activities with a purpose so that they can return the next week refreshed and ready to go.